wickedlyethan/wickedlyethan.github.io/content/blog/2025-01-05-my-favorite-games-of-2024.md

 ---
 title: 'My Favorite Games of 2024'
 date: '2025-01-05T15:46:51-05:00'
-subtitle: An incredible year of games I had no idea were coming
+subtitle: A great year for games I had no idea were coming.
 summary: "This was an unenthusiastic year for me and video games – as I wrote earlier in the year, I feel like I don't get a lot of what I want – satisfying exploration, unique movement, compelling stories – for the massive time commitments required by games compared to any other media.
 (Last year I put almost 100 hours into *Baldur's Gate 3* and didn't even see the end of it!)
 Until it wasn't, that is, and I played some new all-time favorites that invigorated me and made me try to articulate what I love about games specifically."
+tags: [review, favorites-of-the-year]
 ---

 This was an unenthusiastic year for me and video games – as I wrote earlier in the year, I feel like I don't get a lot of what I want – satisfying exploration, unique movement, compelling stories – for the massive time commitments required by games compared to any other media.
 (Last year I put almost 100 hours into *Baldur's Gate 3* and didn't even see the end of it!)
 Until it wasn't, that is, and I played some new all-time favorites that invigorated me and made me try to articulate what I love about games specifically.